-Method Description Critical Review A critique of a selected text or activity or conversation.
+Method Description Apprenticeship An online record containing individual learning plan, reflective diary Record and evidence of tripartite meetings, and other associated assessment requirements.
+Critical Review A critique of a selected text or activity or conversation.
 Essay A written response to a question based on synthesis and analysis, demonstrating appropriate knowledge and understanding of key current debates in the subject.
 Learning Resource A resource made to use in a practice setting or within the community of practice.
-Placement A file containing learning contract, reflective diary and evidence of Portfolio practice, and other associated assessment requirements.
-Portfolio (research, A tutor-specified collection of assessments covering the learning practical or project outcomes of the module, which usually takes several different portfolio) forms such as essays, reports, evaluations, presentations or tasks utilising various media formats.
+Portfolio / A tutor-specified collection of assessments covering the learning Research Portfolio outcomes of the module, which usually takes several different forms such as essays, reports, evaluations, presentations or tasks utilising various media formats.
 Poster A visual explanation of ideas for a specified audience.
 Practical Project A piece of practical work undertaken, by an individual or a group, which may include the production of a resource.
 This will include creativity, problem-solving, and innovation.
-Practitioner An extended piece of work carried out by an individual student, on Research Report a relevant topic of their choice.
-It may involve scholarly primary research and/or a critical analysis of published works.
-Presentation Clearly structured verbal delivery within timed conditions, (Individual / delivered using appropriate methods and which demonstrates Group) knowledge and analysis.
+Presentation Clearly structured verbal delivery within timed conditions, (individual / group) delivered using appropriate methods and which demonstrates knowledge and analysis.
 Project A piece of creative/practical work which might include the production of a teaching environment or resource.
 Reflective A piece of writing rooted in own practice, utilising a reflective Recording practice epistemological approach and appropriate methods/tools/ techniques.
 Research Proposal A detailed proposal to design a small-scale research study.
 Self-Assessment A critically reflective account of development of self, usually set against identified learning needs Structured A tutor-specified format usually related to an extended piece of Assignment research and / or own reflective practice.